jordimas/SoftTransEval-CAT/README.md

 - fn: false negative
 - tn: true negative

-If you are not familiar with these concepts, check [Confusion matrix](https://en.wikipedia.org/wiki/Confusion_matrix)
+If you are not familiar with these concepts, check the [confusion matrix](https://en.wikipedia.org/wiki/Confusion_matrix) at Wikipedia.